Analysis | Didi’s Brief U.S. Foray Is Ending. What Happens Next?

 1. Why is Didi going to delist?

-Chinese regulators have opposed the U.S. listing as they are concerned it could expose Didi’s vast troves of data to foreign powers.
+Chinese regulators opposed the U.S. listing, saying it could expose Didi’s vast troves of data to foreign powers.
 The firm pressed ahead with the June IPO anyway, in a move that Beijing saw as a challenge to its authority.
 Days after the listing, the government announced a cybersecurity probe into the firm and forced its services off domestic app stores.
-Last week, people with knowledge of the matter said officials had directed Didi management to come up with a plan to withdraw from the NYSE.
-Didi’s exit is unlikely to be the last, with the government said to be drafting regulations to effectively ban Chinese companies from going public on foreign markets using the so-called variable interest entity (VIE) structure.
-The Chinese internet regulator began probing two more U.S.-listed companies, Full Truck Alliance Co. and Kanzhun Ltd., soon after launching the review into Didi.
-Proposed U.S. legislation threatens to raise another potential obstacle to local listings by Chinese companies as it would mandate foreign companies to open their books to U.S. scrutiny or risk being kicked off the NYSE and Nasdaq within three years.
+In late November, people with knowledge of the matter said that the Cyberspace Administration of China, the agency responsible for data security in the country, had asked Didi’s top executives to devise a plan to delist from U.S. exchanges because of concerns about leakage of sensitive data.

 2. How will it work?